Apply for a reception or junior place for September 2024

 New school: Oak Grange Primary School

-We are pleased to announce the opening of a new school within the Snelsmoor Housing project at Boulton Moor, the school will be named Oak Grange Primary and it opened in September 2023.
+We are pleased to announce the opening of a new school within the Snelsmoor Housing project at Boulton Moor.
+The school is called Oak Grange Primary and it opened in September 2023.

 Work on the school started summer of 2022 and was ready to admit reception-aged children for September 2023.
 The intake will be staggered to minimise any possible detrimental effects on neighbouring schools.

 When applying for a junior transfer place, only three primary schools take in extra pupils.